Top 15 Most Popular Foods in Belize

 15. Rice and Beans

 This is the all-time favorite of Belizeans.
 Beans are boiled and then mixed with rice and coconut milk and cooked until soft and ready to eat.

-Rice and beans can be served with fried fish, stewed chicken, baked chicken, turkey or any choice of meat.
-Sides like coleslaw, fried ripe plantains, potato salad, macaroni salad or veggies are usually served with this fine dish.
-Rice and beans is usually consumed on Sundays in Belize.
+Rice and beans can be served with fried fish, stewed chicken, baked chicken, turkey, or any choice of meat.
+Sides like coleslaw, fried ripe plantains, potato salad, macaroni salad, or veggies are usually served with this fine dish.
+Rice and beans are usually consumed on Sundays in Belize.

 The beans can also be stewed and spread on top of the rice with a choice of meat.